-- A genuine interest in pursuing additional art classes at Delone Catholic High School - 2.
-An average of 80 percent or above in Art Appreciation
+- I. A genuine interest in pursuing additional art classes at Delone Catholic High School. - 2.
+An average of 80 percent or above in World of Art (8703).

-273 Publications-A Year Grades Elective 10-12
+2403 Publications-A Year Grades Elective 10-12

 This semester course is open to sophomores, juniors and seniors interested in collaboration on producing the yearbook.
-Student tasks include: advertising, picture selection, page layout, writing copy, taking pictures and meeting strict deadlines.
+Student tasks include: advertising, picture selection, page layout, writing copy, taking pictures and meeting deadlines.

-- 1. 90 percent or higher in present English course or Art class
+- 1. 90 percent or higher in present English course or Art class.

-- 2. Writing sample
+- 2. Writing sample.

-- Teacher recommendation
+- 3. Teacher recommendation.

-- 4. Limited to 15 students
+- 4. Limited to 15 students.

-913 Introduction to Design-A Semester Grades Elective I/II 10-12
+8763 Design Basics-A Semester Grades Elective I/II 10-12

-Students will continue their exploration of the visual arts with drawing, painting, sculpture and printmaking activities.
+Students will continue their exploration of the visual arts with drawing, illustrating, painting, and printmaking activities.
 Students will have an opportunity to learn about different artists and cultures.
-Students will use their knowledge of aesthetics and art criticism to critique their art projects.
+Students will use their knowledge of aesthetics and the principles of design to critique their art projects.

-Students who enroll in this one semester class will be encouraged to display their work in the various art exhibits in the lobby and in the community.
+Students who enroll in this one semester class will be challenged to take part in various design contests.
 Seniors who enroll in this class are encouraged to participate in the Senior Art Show to be held in May.
-The class will meet at the same time as the Introduction to Art classes (similar to Vocal Music and Chorus) but include students who could only meet for one semester.
-Students could take semester one or two and complete the same activities as the Introduction to Art classes during that period.
+This class will include students who could only meet for one semester.
 An art fee of \$10 is required.

-- 1. A genuine interest in pursuing additional art classes at Delone Catholic - 2.
-An average of 80 percent or above in Art Appreciation (025)
+- 1. A genuine interest in pursuing additional art classes at Delone Catholic. - 2.
+An average of 80 percent or above in World of Art (8704).

-923 Two-Dimensional Design-A Year Grades Elective 11-12
+8713 Two-Dimensional Design-A Year Grades Elective 11-12

-In addition to drawing and painting, students will engage in illustrations, color theory, silk screen graphics and mixed media projects.
+In addition to drawing and painting, students will engage in illustration, color theory and mixed media projects.
 Still life, landscapes, and self-portraits will be explored with a focus on observation skills.
-Students will experience watercolor, acrylic, and pastel painting, pencil, charcoal, and pen and ink drawing techniques.
+Students may experience watercolor, acrylic, and pastel painting, pencil, charcoal, and pen and ink drawing techniques.
 Seniors who enroll in this class are expected to participate in the Senior Art Show to be held in May.
-An 8.5 x 11" sketchbook is recommended.
-An art fee of \$30 is also required.
+An $8.5 \times 11^{\circ}$ sketchbook is recommended.
+An art fee of \$20 is also required.

-- 1. Students must possess a serious commitment to art at Delone Catholic - 2.
-An average of 85 percent or above in Introduction To Art-A (903) or Introduction to Design-A (913)
+- 1. Students must possess a serious commitment to art at Delone Catholic. - 2.
+An average of 85 percent or above in Introduction To Art-A (8703) or Introduction to Design-A (8763).